dmalyuta/dotfiles/README.md

 ## Automatic install script

-Use the script `install.sh` to install the full environment.
+Use the Bash script `install` to install the full environment.
 Simply run
 ```
-source install.sh
+./install
 ```

 ## License